TheFoundryVisionmongers/nuke-ML-server/README.md

 Please find installation instructions in [INSTALL.md](INSTALL.md).

-## Known issues
+## Known issue

 The GPU can run out of memory when doing model inference.

 To run DensePose or Mask-RCNN, it is necessary to have a GPU memory of at least 6GB.

 ## License